lionzan/Exponential-Ocean/exampleSite/content/post/the-books-that-i-am-reading.md

 timeToRead: 1
 author: Leonardo Zangrando
 title: The Books That I Am Reading
 description: These days I'm interested in how we can save the Planet and what goes on inside our mind
-date: 2021-03-22T00:00:00+00:00
+date: 2021-03-22T00:00:00.000+00:00
-image: "images/post/books-1.jpeg"
+image: images/post/books-1.jpeg
+tags:
+- Books
+- Reading
+categories:
+- Books

 ---
 This week I am reading the following books: